tlepple/colab-cdpdc-wwbank/README.md

 ## Next Steps:

-1. When the above step completes an ssh string will write to the screen and look something like this:
+1. When the above step completes an ssh string will written to the screen and look something like this:
 ```
  ---------------------------------------------------------------------------------------------------------------------------------------------
           ---------------------------------------------------------------------------------------------------------------------------------------------